Daraio-lab/public/README.md

 Useful links:
 - http://software-carpentry.org/ free tutorials on scientific programming, how to use Git (which you've already done?), and other similar issues.
 - https://store.continuum.io/cshop/anaconda/ free distribution of Python for scientific computing.
 Works for Mac, Windows, and Linux.
-- Marc, where should people get a C++ IDE/compiler/etc from?
+- http://www.stroustrup.com/compilers.html lists a bunch of C++ compilers.
-- Where do we download LabVIEW (and why would we want to)?
+- http://www.eclipse.org/ for Eclipse, a very popular programming IDE.
-- http://ides.ethz.ch/ for MATLAB, if you don't have it already.
+- http://ides.ethz.ch/ for MATLAB and LabVIEW.
 - http://sine.ni.com/nips/cds/view/p/lang/en/nid/1380 NIMax, software for communicating with NI DAQ boards.
 - http://www.ivifoundation.org/registered_drivers/driver_registry.aspx for appropriate VISA drivers for your devices (oscilloscopes, GPIB, function generators,...).
 - https://github.com/joerg/LabViewGitEnv for how to get LabVIEW to work with Git.
+Mostly calls up relevant Labview-affiliated programs.